-- 6. Engineering Ethics.
+- 5. Plan of Study: A plan of study that details the courses that you will take and the semester you will take them is required by October 19, 2023 (before pre-registration starts for spring).
+This plan should include candidate technical electives specific courses must be listed.
+You must check the prerequisites required and the semester the courses are offered.
+Your plan can be revised in future semesters but is intended to be a good initial start.
+Templates for Engineering Management, Systems Engineering and for Industrial Engineering will be made available on D2L. - 6.
+Engineering Ethics.
 One class will be devoted to a discussion of Engineering Ethics.
 Before this class, there will be a pre-assessment quiz before the class meets that you must complete.
-You will be given full credit for completing the quiz before class, not on correct or incorrect answers.
 Similarly, there will be a post-assessment quiz that you must complete.
-You will be given credit based on your percentage correct.
 You must complete both quizzes to get credit for this assignment. - 7.
-Final Report: A final report is required by Friday December 10, 2021 (5 PM MST).
-The final report must include a summary statement of your career plan (at this point in time), your planned technical electives and summer internship strategy, and a summary of the speakers/topics that you found useful during the semester.
-You are to submit one single file to D2L before 5 PM on Monday December 7, 2020.
+Final Report: A final report is required by Thursday December 7, 2023 (5 PM MST).
+The final report must include: 1) summary statement of your career plan (at this point in time), 2) your planned technical electives, 3) summer internship strategy, and 4) a summary of the speakers/topics that you found useful during the semester.
+You are to submit one single file to D2L.
 Final reports are graded on a 100-point scale and partial credit can be given for reports that don't address the learning objectives of the course.